IaaS Cloud Scalability

 Security and Compliance

-- Data Encryption: Ensure that all data, both in transit and at rest, is encrypted to protect against unauthorized access.
+- Data Encryption: Ensure that all data, both in transit and at rest, is encrypted to protect against breaches.

-- Access Control: Implement role-based access control (RBAC) to restrict access to critical resources.
+- Access Controls: Implement role-based access controls (RBAC) to restrict access to sensitive resources.

 Cost Optimization Strategies